-I am an assistant professor of English at Northwestern University, where I teach courses in Native American literature, early American literature and culture, and medicine and literature.
+I am an associate professor of English at Northwestern University, where I teach courses in Native American literature, early American literature and culture, and medicine and literature.

-In June 2017, I am participating on a roundtable at the Native American and Indigenous Studies Association on “Indians in the Archive.”
+In November 2017, I am participating in a roundtable on “Proximities of Dissent: Native American and Indigenous Protest Across Time and Place” at the American Studies Association conference.

 At the Modern Language Association conference in January 2018, I am speaking about Simon Pokagon’s “object lessons” in a roundtable on “Eyewitnessing and Early American Literature” and participating in a colloquy on Robert Gunn’s Ethnology and Empire: Languages, Literatures, and the Making of the North American Borderlands